 - 1. In the Edit HTML Tab or Edit HTML Window dialog, respectively, in the URL field, change the specifier for each HTML Tab or HTML Window from file:///... to http://.... - 2.
 Test the custom tabs or windows to make sure the deployed version works in P4V. - 3.
 Export the definition file and copy it to your web server.
 Test the URL in a browser to make sure it points to the XML definition file.
-P4V recognizes the following properties: - P4VJS.HTMLTabs: A URL search path to the definition of custom HTML Tabs - P4VJS.HTMLWindows: A URL search path to the definition of custom HTML Windows - P4VJS.HTMLActions: A URL search path to the definition of custom HTML Actions
+P4V recognizes the following properties: - P4VJS.HTMLTabs: A URL search path to the definition of custom HTML Tabs - P4VJS.HTMLWindows: A URL search path to the definition of custom HTML Windows - P4VJS.HTMLActions: A URL search path to the definition of custom HTML Actions - P4VJS.HTMLAllowList: Overwrites the local useAllowList and allowList preferences.
+See HTML Tools preferences in P4V User Guide.

-Both properties support a set of URLs separated by :::.
-For example:
+These properties support a set of URLs separated by ::: as shown in these examples: